itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ### RESTful Dialog Between Machines

-REST is more of a paradigm than a hardened standard that describes an interface between a client and a server that is uniform, stateless, and explicit.
-Resources are passed between computers (usually in JSON, but XML is still prevailent) in a predictable way, so that the two distinct applications don't have to care about what languages, libraries or even hardware each are using.
+REST is more of a paradigm than a standard that describes an interface between a client and a server that is uniform, stateless, and explicit.
+Resources are passed between computers (usually in JSON, but XML is still prevalent) in a predictable way, so that the two distinct applications don't have to care about what languages, libraries, or even hardware each are using.
 REST is method of communication with its own customs and dialect.

 REST stands for REpresentational State Transfer.

 ### CRUD Logic

-Making a polling app was a great exercise for creating a server API since a number of simple Create Read Update Delete operations would be necessary.
+Making a polling application was a great exercise for creating a server API since a number of simple Create Read Update Delete operations would be necessary.

 From [`polls.js`](https://github.com/itxchy/FCC-vote/blob/master/routes/polls.js)
 ```js